Mel-A-M/adb-converged-db/upload-data/upload-data.md

 -   Create an object storage bucket
 -   Upload data to your bucket
--   Generate and Auth Token to allow access from the Autonomous Database to object storage.
+-   Generate an Auth Token to allow access from the Autonomous Database to object storage.

 ### Prerequisites